 Tofu can be pan-fried in just a little bit of oil (after it's drained and well-pressed, of course).
 It's just fine fried up on its own, but a little salt, garlic, and nutritional yeast will completely transform it.
-Here's one easy recipe for making fried tofu that you'll want to bookmark and use again and again.
+Here's one easy recipe for making a nice and crispy fried tofu that you'll want to bookmark and use again and again.

-Fried tofu is great on its own or dipped in just about any kind of sauce.
-You can also use fried tofu in a vegetable stir-fry, fried rice a vegetarian curry or noodle dish, or just about anything.
+Fried tofu is great on its own or dipped in just about any kind of sauce: barbecue sauce, vegan ranch dressing, honey mustard, Chinese hoisin sauce or even wing sauce.
+You can also use fried tofu in any vegetable stir-fry, fried rice, or a vegetarian curry or noodle dish, or just about anything, really.
 I like to add fried tofu to vegetarian soups and salads for extra protein and a bit of crunchy texture.

 This Chinese-inspired fried tofu recipe is both vegetarian and vegan.
-Use a gluten-free flour if you need your fried tofu to be gluten-free as well.
+Use a gluten-free flour in this recipe if you need your fried tofu to be gluten-free as well.

 - 1 block firm or extra firm tofu